-Building commissioning of mechanical and electrical services and irrigation systems is an important step in ensuring that systems are calibrated optimally.
-Smart Tank technology and other water using services form part of this process and will be assessed and tuned based on as-built drawings, operation and maintenance manuals (O&Ms), building user guides, and feedback from building managers.
-These guides will provide clarity on how the building can use water efficiently, its likely water consumption, and relevant building management systems that track and monitor its usage.
+The commissioning of mechanical and electrical services, metering and monitoring systems and irrigation networks is an important step in ensuring that systems are calibrated optimally.
+Smart Tank technology and other water using services form part of this process and will be assessed and tuned based on as-built drawings, operation and maintenance manuals (O&Ms), building user guides, and feedback from users.
+These guides will provide clarity on how buildings and irrigated green infrastructure can use water efficiently, as well as providing an indication of likely water consumption, and ways to track and monitor its usage.